01 The Body Reacts Before the Mind Can Intervene

 Scripture's Name For It

 "You will say to me then, 'Why does he still find fault?
 For who can resist his will?'
-But who are you, O man, to answer back to God?"
-Romans 9:19-20 (ESV)
+But who are you, a human being, to talk back to God?"
+Romans 9:19-20

 Paul *predicts* the emotional reaction people will have.
 He doesn't wait for it to happen.
 He says: this is what you're going to say when you hear about God's sovereignty.
 He anticipates the question—"Then why does God find fault?"—because he knows the psychological response: a defensive assertion of human will against the proposition of divine sovereignty.
 And his response isn't to provide a rational argument.
 He says "Who are you to answer back to God?"
 He acknowledges that this is not primarily an intellectual problem.
 It's an existential one.